 2.2 The seasonal P-DP Nonwithdrawable and Withdrawable CROD in kW at the Point(s) of Delivery is identified in Section 2.2.1 and 2.2.2.
 Western Area Power Administration (WAPA) will furnish CROD and energy to the Contractor or the Contractor’s Scheduling Entity(ies) at the point at which the facilities of the Contractor or the Contractor's transmission provider are connected to the facilities of WAPA at the point(s) of delivery and delivery voltage set forth below.
-Transmission losses beyond the point(s) of delivery listed in Contractor’s Exhibit A are the responsibility of the Contractor.